zemzale/ubiquitest/README.md

 # Task list

 - [x] I as a user can create to-do items, such as a grocery list.
-- [ ] I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together.
+- [x] I as another user can collaborate in real-time with user - so that we can (for example) edit our family shopping-list together.
- - [ ] Add
- - [ ] Edit
- - [ ] Delete

-- [ ] I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.
+- [x] I as a user can mark to-do items as “done” - so that I can avoid clutter and focus on things that are still pending.
-- [ ] I as a user can filter the to-do list and view items that were marked as done - so that I can retrospect on my prior progress.
+- [x] I as a user can filter the to-do list and view items that were marked as done - so that I can retrospect on my prior progress.
-- [ ] I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress.
+- [x] I as a user can add sub-tasks to my to-do items - so that I could make logical groups of tasks and see their overall progress.
-- [ ] I as a user can specify cost/price for a task or a subtask - so that I can track my expenses / project cost.
-- [ ] I as a user can see the sum of the subtasks aggregated in the parent task - so that in my shopping list I can see what contributes to the overall sum.
-For example I can have a task called “Salad”, where I'd add all ingredients as sub-tasks, and would see how much a salad costs on my shopping list.
-- [ ] I as a user can make infinite nested levels of subtasks.
+- [x] I as a user can make infinite nested levels of subtasks.
-- [ ] I as a user can add sub-descriptions of tasks in Markdown and view them as rich text while I'm not editing the descriptions.
-- [ ] I as a user can see the cursor and/or selection of another-user as he selects/types when he is editing text - so that we can discuss focused words during our online call.
-- [ ] I as a user can create multiple to-do lists where each list has its unique URL that I can share with my friends - so that I could have separate to-do lists for my groceries and work related tasks.
-- [ ] In addition to regular to-do tasks, I as a user can add “special” typed to-do items, that will have custom style and some required fields:
-    ○ ”work-task”, which has a required field “deadline” - which is a date ○ “food” that has fields:
-    ■ required: “carbohydrate”, “fat”, “protein” (each specified in g/100g) ■ optional: “picture” an URL to an image used to render this item
-- [ ] I as a user can keep editing the list even when I lose internet connection, and can expect it to sync up with BE as I regain connection
-- [ ] I as a user can use my VR goggles to edit/browse multiple to-do lists in parallel in 3D space so that I can feel ultra-productive
-- [ ] I as a user can change the order of tasks via drag & drop
-- [ ] I as a user can move/convert subtasks to tasks via drag & drop
-- [ ] I as a user can be sure that my todos will be persisted so that important information is not lost when server restarts
-- [ ] I as an owner/creator of a certain to-do list can freeze/unfreeze a to-do list I've created to avoid other users from mutating it

 # Notes